Zaneham/Jovial-LSP/README.md

 ## Why This Matters

-The programmers who wrote these systems are retiring.
-Some have already died.
-The documentation is scattered across filing cabinets, archive boxes, and DTIC databases.
-Modern developers need tools to understand, maintain, and eventually modernise these critical systems.
+The engineers who wrote F-15 avionics in the 1970s are now in their seventies and eighties.
+Their knowledge exists in their heads, in retirement communities, in memories that fade a little more each year.
+The documentation lives in filing cabinets, DTIC archives, and boxes in hangars that haven't been opened since the Cold War ended.

+But the aircraft keep flying.
+And someone needs to maintain the code.

-This LSP exists because someone needs to be able to read this code.
-If you're maintaining a B-52's mission computer in 2025, you shouldn't have to do it with a text editor from 1985.
+This LSP exists because if you're the poor soul tasked with updating a B-52's mission computer in 2025, you shouldn't have to do it in vi with no syntax highlighting.

 The foundation for:
 - Understanding legacy JOVIAL codebases